TheRedWolf0909/Python/README.md

    - Accepts first and last name as input.
    - Combines them to create a full name.
    - Displays a warm welcome message.

+# Assignment 2

+Task 1. **Even or Odd Checker**
+   - Accepts a number as input.
+   - Determines whether the number is even or odd.

+Task 2. **Sum of Integers from 1 to 50**
+   - Uses a loop to add numbers sequentially.
+   - Displays the total sum at the end.